Carlos Santana Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Blue Jays' 4.15 team ERA ranks 13th across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 44 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- The Blue Jays rank 23rd in baseball in home runs surrendered (45 total, 1.3 per game).

-- In his last appearance on Monday, the righty went 5 1/3 innings against the Boston Red Sox, giving up five earned runs while surrendering 11 hits.
+- His most recent time out came on Tuesday against the Boston Red Sox, when the left-hander threw 4 1/3 innings, surrendering five earned runs while allowing nine hits.

+- The 31-year-old has a 4.02 ERA and 8.6 strikeouts per nine innings across six games this season, while giving up a batting average of .273 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.